 The site is politically unaffiliated.
 We publish articles from across the political spectrum.

-Maheen is based in London and works full-time for a marketing agency.
+Maheen is based in London.
 She graduated with a degree in English literature and is a big reader of everything from classic novels to long-form journalism (a favourite!).
 Maheen is interested in issues surrounding inequality, gender-based violence and education, and is quite an idealistic journalist – she hopes to make some changes in the world through her writing and editing.

 Lilian lives in London and is a recent graduate from King’s College London.
 She often writes about feminism, climate change and international politics, and likes to read and cook in her free time.